andras-simonyi/citeproc-el/README.md

 export), `csl-test` (for the CSL test suite) and `raw` (internal rich-text format, for debugging) are supported as output formats.
 New ones can easily be added — see `citeproc-formatters.el` for examples.

+### Hooks

+citeproc-el provides the following hook variables:

+#### citeproc-citation-postprocess-functions
+A list of functions to postprocess rendered citations.
+Each function takes a single argument, a rich-text, and returns a post-processed rich-text value.
+The functions are applied in the order they appear in the list.

 -------------------------------------------------------------------------------